teaparly/Teaparly/README.md

+3.5.26 / Hi, I'm going on a hiatus soon, I'm not exactly sure yet when.
+I'll be working on big projects such as animation, along with life.
+I'll see you!

 For friends,

 There are times when I choose a different spot rather than sit near you, I do get unsure if you're busy and you would rather have space if I suspect you're occupied.
 I'm more than happy to say hello though!